Gornji Milanovac: Flag, Motto, and Coat of Arms

-In the November 2016, new municipality authorities adopted Statute of Municipality Gornji Milanovac with previous, second solution.
+In November 2016, new municipality authorities adopted Statute of Municipality Gornji Milanovac with previous, second solution.
 Problems about flag, motto and coat of arms is in political nature.
 Above mention political Movement of Municipality Gornji Milanovac is adopting the third solution (now previous emblem).
 In the 2008 opposition parties suggest referendum about Municipality Statute, but referendum never held.
 Litigation continues even today and remains to see the next composition of municipality authorities.